-Back in 2009, Google officially started supporting use of the rel=canonical attribute in HTML.
+Back in 2009, Google officially started supporting use of the rel="canonical" attribute in HTML.
 The canonical attritbute is part of a link tag, in the section of your HTML page.

 This code allows webmasters to help Google identify pages that are similar in content.
 This could include pages with the same product description with different options for styles or colors.
-Using the tag helps save you from duplicate content penalties on Google.
+Using the tag helps save you from duplicate content issues on Google.

 After a recent warning from Google about the potential to hack canonical tags, discussion forums ran rampant with chatter.
 Today, Google announced they are now supporting use of canonical at the server level.
 To understand this, let's take a look at a typical Web transaction.

 Your browser requests a page from the server.
 The server typically responds back with a numerical status code (200, 404, etc.) and some information.
 On a status code of 200, which indicates to the browser the request will be satisfied, the information returned includes the MIME type (HTML, PDF, text, etc.) and the size of the file before actually sending the contents of the requested file.

 Those returned pieces of information before the file are called the server headers and look similar to this: